pleiszenburg/zugbruecke/README.rst

 has been (and still is!) to write a Wine application, which links against ``winelib``, thus allowing to access DLLs.
 Wine applications can also access libraries on the Unix "host" system, which provides the desired bridge between both worlds.
-Nevertheless, this approach is anything but trivial. pycrosscall is supposed to satisfy the desire for a "quick and dirty" solution for calling routines from a high level scripting language, Python, directly running on the Unix "host" system.
+Nevertheless, this approach is anything but trivial. zugbruecke is supposed to satisfy the desire for a "quick and dirty" solution for calling routines from a high level scripting language, Python, directly running on the Unix "host" system.
-With respect to "quick", pycrosscall works just out of the box with Wine installed.
+With respect to "quick", zugbruecke works just out of the box with Wine installed.
 No headers, compilers, cross-compilers or any other configuration is required - one import statement followed by well established ``ctypes`` syntax is enough.
 It is pure Python doing its job.